Florey, Texas: Geography

 Florey stands along U.S. Highway 385, 12 mi north of Andrews in the northwestern portion of Andrews County.

 Education

-Florey's first school was established in 1909, and Miss Edna McCorkle was hired as the school's teacher.
-It then became a part of the Andrews Independent School District on December 15, 1938.
+Florey's first school was established in 1909 and it was absorbed into the Andrews Independent School District on December 15, 1938.
 The community is still currently served by the Andrews ISD to this day since the whole county is one whole school district.